CryptoGing/demo/doc/2_deployment.md

 <br />

 This will bring you to the App Dashboard, from this screen you can continue the setup of the demo app for deployment.

 - App Checklist: Complete Steps 6-9 to prepare the app for deployment
   - Step 6: Deploy the App to the Production Environment - Add the Production URL
   - Step 7: Verify Domain Ownership - Add the string supplied in this step to your .env file.
-This is deailed in step 4 of this list.
+This is detailed in step 4 of this list.
   - Step 8: Process a transaction - Visit your app in the Pi Browser and complete a payment

  <img title="Developer Portal App Checklist" alt="App Checklist" src="./img/app_checklist.png" style="width:300px;height:1100px;" />
 <br/>

-- App Configuration: Additional information that can be adjusted
+- App Configuration: Additional information that can be adjusted but is not necessary
   - Whitelisted usernames: you can leave this blank at this point
   - Hosting type: select "Self hosted"
   - App URL: Enter the intended production URL of your app (e.g "https://mydemoapp.com"), or simply set it up to an example value (e.g "https://example.com").
 This must be an HTTPs URL.
   - Development URL: This is irrelevant for deployment.

+## Demo App Deployment

-### 4. Set up environment variables (1/3)
+### 1. Set up environment variables (1/3)

-Create a .env config file in order to enable docker-compose to pick up your environmnent variables:
+Create a .env config file to enable the deployment method to pick up your environment variables:

 ```shell
 # Move to the app's directory: